How Do Business Loan Rates Work? Our Complete Guide

 How Do Business Financing Lenders Determine Loan Rates?

 To understand how lenders determine their small business loan rates, it’s helpful to review the relationship between risk and return and supply and demand.

 In the next two sections, we’ll explain these concepts and how they relate to typical rates for business loans.

 Risk vs. Return

-Before a lender sets up shop, they establish criteria for the investments (i.e. loans) that they’re willing to make.
-One of the lender’s most important investment criteria is the risk and return profile.
+Before a business loan lender sets up shop, they establish criteria for the investments (i.e., business loans) that they’re willing to make.
+One of the business loan lender’s most important investment criteria is the risk and return profile.

-A lender’s risk and return profile determines how much risk the lender will take in exchange for a certain level of expected return.
-Since more risk must be justified by a higher potential return, riskier loans come with higher interest rates.
+A lender’s risk and return profile determines how much risk they’re willing to take in exchange for a certain level of expected return.
+Since more risk must be justified by a higher potential return, riskier business loans come with higher interest rates.